wapsyed/covidvax_atlas/README.md

 # Covid-19 Vaccination Atlas: A systems vaccinology analysis

 # Article information
-**Authors:** Wasim Aluísio Prates-Syed¹ (wasim.syed@usp.br), Dennyson Leandro Mathias da Fonseca² (dennyson@usp.br), Shahab Zaki Pour² (shahab.178@gmail.com), Aline Lira¹ (aline.llira@usp.br), Nelson Cortes¹ (nelson.cortes@usp.br), Jaqueline da Silva Dinis³ (jaquelinedinis@gmail.com), Evellyn Carvalho³ (evelyn.carvalho@unesp.br), Larissa Vuitika¹ (vuitika@usp.br), Lorena C. S. Chaves⁴ (lorenacschaves@gmail.com), Otávio Cabral-Marques³ (otavio.cmarques@usp.br), Gustavo Cabral-Miranda¹ (gcabral.miranda@usp.br).
+**Authors:** Wasim Aluísio Prates-Syed1,2, Dennyson Leandro Mathias da Fonseca3, Shahab Zaki Pour3, Aline Lira1,2, Nelson Cortes1, 2, Jaqueline Dinis Queiroz Silva 1,5, Larissa Vuitika¹, Evellyn Carvalho1,4, Tania Geraldine Churascari Vinces4, Gerhard Wunderlich4, Ricardo Durães-Carvalho6, Lorena C. S. Chaves7, Niels O. S. Câmara1, Ester Cerdeira SABINO8,9, José E. Krieger10, Otávio Cabral-Marques1,3,5,11,∙, Gustavo Cabral-Miranda1,2,5,8 *, ∙

+**Emails:** wasim.syed@usp.br, dennyson@usp.br, shahab.178@gmail.com, cv.tania@usp.br, aline.llira@usp.br, nelson.cortes@usp.br, jaquelinedinis@gmail.com, evelyn.carvalho@unesp.br, vuitika@usp.br, lorenacschaves@gmail.com, gwunder@usp.br, rdcarval@gmail.com, niels@icb.usp.br, sabinoec@usp.br, j.krieger@hc.fm.usp.br, otavio.cmarques@usp.br, gcabral.miranda@usp.br

 **Institutions:**
 1. Department of Immunology, Institute of Biomedical Sciences (ICB), University of São Paulo (USP), São Paulo, Brazil.
+2. The Interunits Graduate Program in Biotechnology of the University of São Paulo, the Butantan Institute and the Technological Research Institute of the State of São Paulo, Brazil.
-2. Interunit Postgraduate Program on Bioinformatics, Institute of Mathematics and Statistics (IME), University of Sao Paulo (USP), Sao Paulo, Brazil
+3. Interunit Postgraduate Program on Bioinformatics, Institute of Mathematics and Statistics (IME), University of Sao Paulo (USP), Sao Paulo, Brazil.
-3. Department of Medicine, Division of Molecular Medicine, School of Medicine, University of São Paulo (USP), São Paulo, Brazil
+4. Department of Parasitology, Institute of Biomedical Sciences (ICB), University of São Paulo (USP), São Paulo, Brazil.
+5. The Graduate Program in Pathophysiology and Toxicology, Department of Clinical and Toxicological Analyses, School of Pharmaceutical Sciences, University of São Paulo, São Paulo, Brazil.
+6. São Paulo School of Medicine, Department of Microbiology, Immunology and Parasitology, Federal University of São Paulo (UNIFESP), São Paulo, SP, Brazil.
-4. Department of Microbiology and Immunology, School of Medicine, Emory University, Atlanta, Georgia, United States.
+7. Department of Microbiology and Immunology, School of Medicine, Emory University, Atlanta, Georgia, United States.
+8. Institute of Tropical Medicine, Faculty of Medicine of the University of São Paulo, Brazil
+9. Department of Infectious and Parasitic Diseases, Faculty of Medicine, University of São Paulo, São Paulo, Brazil
+10. Heart Institute, Clinical Hospital, Faculty of Medicine, University of São Paulo, Brazil; Laboratory of Genetics and Molecular Cardiology, Clinical Hospital, Faculty of Medicine, University of São Paulo, Brazil.
+11. Department of Medicine, Division of Molecular Medicine, University of São Paulo School of Medicine, São Paulo, Brazil.

 # Abstract:
-In this comprehensive study, we explore the landscape of COVID-19 vaccination, which comprises a wide variety of vaccines and platforms.
-This atlas elucidates the transcriptional signatures among these vaccines and compares them with natural infection, considering prior vaccination and infection status.
-Moreover, we present a comparative analysis of immune-related genes within COVID-19 vaccination datasets and extend to non-related vaccine datasets.
-With an integrated approach, this work describes  transcriptional responses, paving the way for a comprehensive comprehension of COVID-19 vaccination dynamics and their immunological implications.Furthermore, we introduce VaxGO, a tool for immunological exploration of vaccination data.
+The rapid development of COVID-19 vaccines has played a crucial role in mitigating its public health impact.
+However, a gene-level understanding of immune system dynamics during vaccination is crucial for comprehending the various vaccination scenarios, including infection.
+In this study, we conducted an integrative analysis of immunological transcriptomic profiles to delineate the impact of COVID-19 vaccination on immune responses.
+Our analysis comprised 681 bulk RNAseq samples from 343 participants, including healthy individuals vaccinated with different types of COVID-19 vaccines (inactivated virus, protein subunit, viral-vectored, and mRNA), along with infected patients with or without prior vaccination history.
+We identified distinct and overlapping immune-related genes and pathways associated with COVID-19 vaccination and infection, considering time and regimen.
+Furthermore, we expanded our analysis to include datasets from vaccines targeting other pathogens, such as influenza, smallpox, and yellow fever.
+Additionally, we introduce VaxGO, a novel tool for exploring immunological processes and comparing them across different vaccines.
+Our work will contribute to advancing our understanding of the immunological mechanisms underlying Covid-19 vaccination and inform future developments in vaccine design and personalized medicine.
 **Keywords:** transcriptomics, vaccines, COVID-19, SARS-CoV-2.